 Criminal and Juvenile Justice Clinic

-The Criminal and Juvenile Justice Clinic (CJJC) provides legal representation to poor children and young adults who are accused or have been convicted of delinquency and crime.
+The Criminal and Juvenile Justice Clinic (CJJC) provides zealous representation to indigent children and adults who are accused or have been convicted of delinquency or crime.
 The CJJC is a national leader in expanding the concept of legal representation for children and young adults to include their social, psychological, and educational needs.
-Students will examine the juvenile and criminal legal systems’ relationship to the poor and marginalized through litigation, legislative advocacy, and public education.
-Students will learn a wide array of litigation skills.
-They will draft motions, briefs, and other pleadings in state, appellate, and federal courts.
-They will also interview clients and witnesses; inspect crime scenes; conduct fact investigations; participate in hearings, trials, sentencings, and post-conviction matters; and pursue alternatives to incarceration.
-Licensed third-year students may appear in court, argue motions and appeals, negotiate with opposing counsel, and serve as “second chairs” for trials.
-The CJJC also advocates for system change and for smart policies for crime and violence prevention.
+Students will learn a wide array of litigation skills, with a focus on client-centered lawyering.
+Projects include drafting motions, briefs, and other pleadings in state and federal courts; interviewing clients and witnesses; inspecting crime scenes; conducting investigations; participating in hearings, trials, sentencings, and post-conviction matters; and pursuing alternatives to incarceration.
 Students work in teams, including with the CJJC social worker and social work students, to foster collaboration and ensure continuity in representation.
-Participation in the CJJC includes a weekly seminar session.
-Students wishing to enroll are strongly encouraged to take Evidence during their second year and to take Criminal Procedure and the Intensive Trial Practice Workshop or another trial advocacy course.
+Licensed third-year students may appear in court to argue motions and appeals, negotiate with opposing counsel, and serve as “second chairs” for trials.
+In recent years, third-year students have argued various substantive motions, including motions to suppress, motions for pre-trial release, and motions in limine, and have conducted direct and cross examinations at trial and other hearings.
+Participation in the CJJC includes a regular seminar session and case rounds.
+Students wishing to enroll are strongly encouraged to take Evidence and Criminal Procedure during their second year and are required to take the Intensive Trial Practice Workshop in the fall of their third year.
+In 2024-25, there are expected to be approximately 2-4 open seats for 2Ls and 4 open seats for 3Ls.
 The CJJC is a full-year clinic.
-Students with questions may contact Professor Herschella Conyers or Professor Erica Zunkel to learn more.
+Students with questions may contact Professor Erica Zunkel for more information.